Query language

 Records from either codex or cursor mentioning “deploy”.
 Claude / gemini are pruned at source level.

-$ agentgrep grep '-agent:claude bliss'
+$ agentgrep grep 'NOT agent:claude' bliss

 $ agentgrep grep 'timestamp:>2026-01-01 bliss'